haskell/text/tests-and-benchmarks.markdown

     ./dist/build/text-benchmarks/text-benchmarks

+Or if you have a recent enough `cabal`, you can build and run the benchmarks via

+    cabal new-run exe:text-benchmarks -- --help

 However, since there's quite a lot of benchmarks, you usually don't want to run them all.
-Instead, use the `-l` flag to get a list of benchmarks:
+Instead, use the `-l` flag to get a list of benchmarks and run the ones you want to inspect.

-    ./dist/build/text-benchmarks/text-benchmarks

-And run the ones you want to inspect.
 If you want to configure the benchmarks further, the exact parameters can be changed in `Benchmarks.hs`.